 Anebos, the middle of the castle trio, is the smallest and least preserved castle.

 After World War 2, the baroque castle was home to a vintners' cooperative until in 1961 its new owner transformed it into a champagne cellar.
-With its polygonal roof, its broad outside [...]
+With its polygonal roof, its broad outside staircase and [...]